Stability and statistical inference for semidiscrete optimal transport maps: Stability and limit theorems for two functionals

 Our approach to finding limit distributions for the preceding functionals relies on establishing (directional) differentiability with respect to the dual potential vector.
 Indeed, the bulk of our effort is devoted to proving those stability estimates.
-The desired limit distributions follow by combining a limit distribution result for the empirical dual potential vector (cf. \cite{del2022central}) and the delta method.
-After discussing regularity conditions on the reference measure $R$ and the Borel vector field $\bm{\varphi}$, we present key differentiability results, which would be of independent interest, and then move on to discussing the limit theorems.
+The desired limit distributions follow by combining a limit distribution result for the empirical dual potential vector (cf. \cite{del2022central}) and the extended delta method.
+After discussing regularity conditions on the reference measure $R$ and the Borel vector field $\bm{\varphi}$, we present key stability results, which would be of independent interest.
+Then, we move on to discuss the limit theorems.